-5 Reasons Cats Knead & How to Keep it From Hurting!
+5 Reasons Cats Knead (and How to Keep It From Hurting!)

-You're binge-watching your favorite show on Saturday afternoon.
-Halfway into the first season, 12 pounds of warm, furry kitty with 1-inch-long nails jumps onto your lap and begins kneading—"making biscuits" if you will—mixing his paws backs and forth, in and out, across your body a couple seconds at a time.
+You're binge-watching your favorite show on a Saturday afternoon.
+Halfway into the first season, 12 pounds of warm, furry kitty jumps onto your lap and begins kneading—"making biscuits," if you will—mixing his paws backs and forth, in and out, across your body a couple seconds at a time.
 You can see and hear he's happy, with his little bits of drooling and loud purrs.
-But you're in some pain.

-Maybe your cat is a bit smaller and his nails are a bit shorter, but if you're a cat person you have likely experienced having your kitty "make bread" on your lap.
-Ever asked yourself, why do cats knead?
+If you're a cat person, you've likely experienced having your kitty "make bread" on your lap.
+Ever asked yourself, why do cats knead blankets, beds, and you?
 Here's what you knead—er, need—to know about this common cat behavior.

 Common Reasons Cats Knead Their Owners